cri98-dev/sist-cloud-project/README.md

 - VM names can be found:

   - in config.sh file, in the HOSTS array.
-  - in azure_cluster_management/cluster_config.sh, in the HOSTNAMES array.
+  - in azure_cluster_management/cluster_config.sh file, in the HOSTNAMES array.
   - by simply typing "cat ~/.ssh/config" in a shell.